 Now she takes dapsone and has to get the IVIG bi-weekly.

-July 27th of this year (2014) was her one year anniversary of having this bleeding disorder, so they have now diagnosed her as chronic.
+July 27th of this year (2014) was her first anniversary of having this bleeding disorder, so they have now diagnosed her as chronic.
 This was horrible to hear.
-They want to try Nplate, but I am scared to keep trying all these new medications because I wonder what they are doing to her body in the long-term.
+They want to try Nplate, but I am scared to keep trying all these new medications because I wonder what they are doing to her body in the long term.

 Now they want me to decide whether I want to try a splenectomy.
 Really?
 Have her spleen removed?
 I don’t know what to do.

-It is so scary to have to make a decision like this for another life.
+It is so scary to have to decide this for another life.
 It’s really hard having a child with ITP.
 Sometimes, when she is getting an IV, she just begs for me to help her and I can’t do anything about it because they are over helping her.

 She can’t be a normal kid.
 For her birthday all she wanted was a bike, so we bought her one only she had to wait until she got some infusions to ride it.